AqwamCreates/DataPredict/docs/API/Models/RecurrentNeuralNetwork.md

 * tokenInputSequenceArray: An array containing a sequence of tokens.

 * tokenOutputSequenceArray: An array containing a sequence of tokens.
+Leave this empty if you want to use tokenInputSequenceArray only.

 #### Returns: